Zabrane/qlnd/doc/LightningTickerplants.md

 # What are payment channels

-The primary building block of the Lightning Network are bidirectional payment channels.
+One of the primary building blocks of the Lightning Network are bidirectional (two-way) payment channels.
+Payment channels allow users to make multiple Bitcoin transactions without committing (or broadcasting) all of the transactions to the Bitcoin blockchain.
+In a typical payment channel, only two transactions are added to the block chain but an unlimited or nearly unlimted number of payments can be made between the participants.

-Payment channels are opened between Lightning network peers, or **nodes**, who are running the Lightning protocol software.
+Payment channels can be opened between Lightning network peers, or **nodes**, who are running the Lightning protocol software.
-A payment channel is constructed between two participants by creating ai 2-of-2 multisignature address on the blockchain which requires both participants signatures for funds to be spent.
-This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**.
+A payment channel is constructed between two participants by creating a 2-of-2 multisignature address on the blockchain which requires both participants signatures for funds to be spent.
+This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**, see [Section: Opening a channel](#Opening-a-channel:-Funding-transaction).
 In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
+The opening balance is 1.0 BTC on Alice's end and 0.1 BTC on Bob's end.
 The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
 The 0.1 BTC on Bob's end is referred to as inbound capacity.
 This inbound capacity determines how much Alice can receive.

 ![](AliceAndBobOpening.png)

-Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to exchange mutually signed **commitment transactions** that modify the initial balance of the channel.
+Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to transact by exchanging mutually signed **commitment transactions** that modify the initial balance of the channel, see [Section: Making a payment](#Making-a-payment:-Commitment-transaction).
+These two-way channels enable instant transactions between users, as long as the amount being sent does not exceed the senders outbound balance.
-So for example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances, as shown below.
+For example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances, as shown below.
 These commitment transactions are not broadcast to the Bitcoin blockchain, allowing thousands of such transactions to be performed per seconds.
 The transaction settlement speed is only limited by the time needed by the parties to create, sign and send each other commitment transactions.
 While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning